wlhlm/fc980c-controller/firmware/keyboards/leopold/fc980c/wlhlm/readme.md

 ## Actuation point adjustment

 Topre keyboards such as the FC980C are based around capacitive sense and allow adjustment of the actuation point.
-This feature is not supported by the stock FC980C controller by default, however this replacement controller unlocks this functionality.
-Check the `actuation_point_example` keymap for guidance on how to use this.
+This feature is not supported by the stock FC980C controller, this replacement controller however unlocks said functionality.
+Check the `actuation_point_example` keymap for guidance.